visdesignlab/mvnv-study/README.md

 ### Run locally

 In order to run the survey locally, download this repository and run a local server such as http-server.

+### Survey Data and Analysis Scripts

+Survey data and analysis scripts can be found at [https://github.com/visdesignlab/mvnv-study-analysis](https://github.com/visdesignlab/mvnv-study-analysis)